recommend-games/blog/content/posts/sdj_2021_3/index.md

 ## Who will win?

 I'll contradict the BGG crowd and say that {{% game 312484 %}}Arnak{{% /game %}} has the lowest chance of winning {{% kdj %}}Kennerspiel{{% /kdj %}} – despite all its quality there seems to be no "hook" that would draw new players in.
 On the other hand, judging by the jury's statements, {{% game 223040 %}}Fantasy Realms{{% /game %}} would make a fabulous winner – if it came with a fresher, more appealing look… So, after all my praises, it's no surprise **{{% game 300531 %}}Paleo{{% /game %}}** is my favourite to win {{% kdj %}}Kennerspiel des Jahres 2021{{% /kdj %}}.
-However, I really do believe that all three nominees are very strong and have a good chance of winning.
+However, I really do believe that all three nominees are very strong and have a realistic chance of winning.

-That's all for now – I feel like I need to apologise since it took me hundreds of words just to express "they're all pretty good…" 🤷 Anyways, all this makes me just more excited for the announcement on July 19. 🤓
+That's all for now – I feel like I need to apologise since it took me over two thousand words just to express "they're all pretty good…" 🤷 Anyways, all this makes me just more excited for the announcement on July 19. 🤓